ginschel/stoicumipsum/README.md

 ```
 In matre exemplum habui, pietatis in Deos et liberalitatis; abstinentiae non solum a malo perpetrando, verum etiam cogitando; tum frugalitatis in victu, quae ab opulentorum vita et consuetudine longissime abeat.
 ```
 Its that easy to use.
+You should be with the basic usage good to go.
+In case you want to do a bit more with the text generator, feel free to use the advanced commands!
 ## Advanced usage
 I even included some advanced subcommands you can use from the command line.
+### Enlarge random line with particular minimum size
+If you want a random line with a particular minimum size, just use the -l command with your minimum character size.
+'''
+python3 stoicumipsum.py -l 300
+'''
+This will output a line with a minimum character size of 300.
 ### Merge
 By using "-m" you can merge all lines, which you give as arguments after that, to one final output.
 ```
 python3 stoicumipsum.py -m 3 5 15 78
 ```
 This will merge lines 3, 5, 15 and 78 into one output.
-### Enlarge
+### Enlarge particular line with standard minimum character size
-In case you want your output to have a minimum size, you can use -l with a particular line to make sure that if your line is too small, the next line after will be added to it.
+In case you want your output to have a minimum size, you can use -ls with a particular line to make sure that if your line is too small, the next line after will be added to it.
 ```
-python3 stoicumipsum.py -l 3
+python3 stoicumipsum.py -ls 3
 ```
 You can change the minimum character length in the #config section of the python script.
 This is also the only subcommand which will work flawlessly if you are not passing any arguments into it.
 It will just choose a random line number.
 ```
-python3 stoicumipsum.py -l
+python3 stoicumipsum.py -ls
 ```
 ### Range
 This command will give you a range of lines based of your arguments.